tylerlwsmith/deadhandmedia.com/content/projects/resume/index.md

 hidden: false
 ---

 I rewrote my resume using web technologies in late 2019.
-The resume started as an HTML and CSS file that was exclusively designed for print, and it has since evolved into a feature-rich statically-deployed website with a Puppeteer-driven asset build process that uses Express.js during development.
+The resume started as an HTML and CSS file, and it was exclusively designed for print.
+It has since evolved into a statically-deployed website with a Puppeteer-driven asset build process that uses Express.js during development.

 ## Designed for Print First